 It’s very important that you use a staging website to enable and test a plugin like this before you activate it.

-You can run into trouble with a tool that may have a conflict with your host or your website code and may lock you out unexpectedly.
+You can run into trouble with a tool that may conflict with your host or website code and lock you out unexpectedly.
 We actually had this happen when testing a few of the 2FA plugins available.

 Understand how it works before you go live.
 Try all the various authentication methods and document what was easy and what was not during the process.